ale-nsa-team/elk-connectors/README.md

     - Logstash (compatible version with Elasticsearch)
     - curl (for upload script)
     - Network access to: (Switch (SWITCH_IP), ELK server (UPLOAD_FILE_URL), Logstash port (5044), Flask port (31175))
+    - DPI must be enabled on the switch or access point (AP) for application enforcement, with all applications activated directly in OV.
+    - Authentication must be configured on the switch or AP using an AAA profile that forwards RADIUS accounting data to the ELK server, managed directly in OV
 #  Configuration
 Copy the example configuration and update it:
   ```bash